MattRob64/Appunti-UniPR/Anno_3/Ingegneria del Software/Assegnamenti/VenditaOnline/README.md

 Manages the JavaFX application lifecycle and view navigation.
 ### ProductServer
-This class is a multithreaded server for handling online product sales.
+This class is a multithreaded server for handling online product sales that listens on the port 5500.

 Manages user authentication, product inventory, client requests and server responses.